 Copying and publishing of unpublished manuscript material is subject to copyright restrictions.
 For such material, written permission to publish must be obtained from the copyright holder(s).
 Copying of unpublished material for research purposes is permissible 50 years after the death of the creator of the material.

-Items from this collection should be cited as '[Title or description of manuscript item], Papers of Elizabeth Harrower, National Library of Australia [class number, box number and series and/or file number]'.
+Items from this collection should be cited as '[Title or description of manuscript item], Papers of Elizabeth Harrower, National Library of Australia, [class number, series and/or file number]'.

 The Oral History Collection of the Library holds the tape of an interview with Harrower, conducted by Hazel de Berg in 1967.